What is MICR?

 - MICR technology helps in quick check clearing, hence saving a lot of time and making check payments faster.

-- Not only checks, other financial documents like rebate coupons, invoices, and negotiable instruments can be printed using MICR lines.
+- Not only checks, but other financial documents like rebate coupons, invoices, and negotiable instruments can be printed using MICR lines.

 - Humans easily read the MICR line for cross-checking and verification of banking information.